+qzero(dimensions, , dtype=None)

-qzero (dimensions, , dtype=<class 'qutip.core.data.csr.CSR'>) Zero operator.
+Zero operator.

-dimensions [(int) or (list of int) or (list of list of int)] Dimension of Hilbert space.
-If provided as a list of ints, then the dimension is the product over this list, but the dimension property of the new Qobj are set to this list.
+[(int) or (list of int) or (list of list of int)] Dimension of Hilbert space.
+If provided as a list of ints, then the dimension is the product over this list, but the dims property of the new Qobj are set to this list.
 This can produce either oper or super depending on the passed dimensions.

-dtype [type or str] Storage representation.
+[type or str] Storage representation.
 Any data-layer known to qutip.data.to is accepted.

-'''
+qzero

-qzero [qobj] Zero operator Qobj.
+[qobj] Zero operator Qobj.

-'''